KPR111/KPR111/README.md

 ## 🚀 A Curious Software Developer

 🎓 *4th-year CSE undergraduate at IIITDMJ* 🧑🏻‍💻
-🌱 Currently diving into *DevOps* 🔧
+🌱 Currently diving into *DevOps and LLMs* 🔧

 ## 🔧 Technologies & Tools